 The Novartis Agreement is for the development and commercialization of PLN-1474 and up to three additional integrin research targets.
-Under the terms of the Novartis Agreement, we received an upfront license fee payment of \$50.0 million for the worldwide, exclusive license to PLN-1474 and an additional \$25.0 million upon first patient dosed in our Phase 1 trial of PLN-1474 in the first quarter of 2020.
-We are eligible to receive additional milestone payments of up to \$391.0 million in total, if defined developmental, regulatory and commercialization milestones are achieved, and tiered royalties on a product-by-product basis based on annual nets sales of products.
-Additionally, Novartis agreed to provide up to \$19.6 million and up to \$13.4 million in funding for the research and development activities associated with PLN-1474 and integrin research targets, respectively.
-As of December 31, 2021 approximately \$2.0 million of aggregate research and development funding remains available for use under the arrangement.
+Under the terms of the Novartis Agreement, we received an upfront license fee payment of \$50.0 million for the worldwide, exclusive license to PLN-1474 and an additional \$29.0 million upon the achievement of specified research and development milestones.
+As part of a broad strategic realignment, Novartis has discontinued clinical development in NASH and, as a result, discontinued development of PLN-1474.
+In February 2023, Novartis issued a termination notice for the collaboration and license agreement, and returned global rights to Pliant for PLN-1474.

+Upon termination, we are no longer eligible to receive additional milestone or royalty payments under the arrangement, however, we will continue to earn research and development services revenues, up to \$20.0 million and up to \$18.4 million for the research and development activities associated with PLN-1474 and integrin research targets, respectively.
+As of December 31, 2022, we estimate an additional \$1.4 million of aggregate research and development funding remains available for use under the arrangement.

-Revenues for the years ended December 31, 2021, 2020 and 2019 were \$7.6 million, \$41.8 million and \$57.1 million, respectively.
+Revenues for the years ended December 31, 2022 and 2021 were \$9.7 million and \$7.6 million, respectively.